Is Sugaring Better Than Waxing?

 The Key Differences Between Sugaring and Waxing

 When you compare sugaring and waxing side by side, a few important distinctions stand out.
 First, the ingredients matter.
-Sugaring paste is made entirely from food-grade ingredients, which means it is hypoallergenic and unlikely to cause allergic reactions.
+Sugaring paste is made entirely from food-grade ingredients, lemon sugar and water, which means it is hypoallergenic and unlikely to cause allergic reactions.
 Wax, on the other hand, often contains resins, synthetic fragrances, and preservatives that can trigger sensitivity in some individuals.

 Second, the temperature of application is worth considering.
 Sugar paste is applied at body temperature or slightly above, significantly reducing the risk of burns.
 Wax must be heated to a higher temperature, and if it is too hot when applied, it can cause discomfort or skin damage.